In this chapter, we focused on the regulation of gene expression ... | Channels for Pearson+

 In this chapter, we focused on the regulation of gene expression in bacteria.
 Along the way, we found many opportunities to consider the methods and reasoning by which much of this information was acquired.
 From the explanations given in the chapter, what answers would you propose to the following fundamental questions?

-How do we know that bacteria regulate the expression of certain genes in response to the environment?
+How do we know that the trp operon is a repressible control system, in contrast to the lac operon, which is an inducible control system?

 Verified Solution